GianAlingog/learn-dp/unit4/unit4.md

 To help visualize this concept, let's work through two ways to go about tree DP, top-down and bottom-up.

 #### Top Down
 Calculating vertex depth in a rooted tree is one natural way of using tree DP.
-Let the root vertex have a depth of `0`, then while performing a depth first search set its children to have their depth to be `depth + 1`.
+Let the root vertex have a depth of `0`, then while performing a depth-first search set its children to have their depth to be `depth + 1`.

 #### Bottom Up
-Calculating subtree size in a rooted tree
+Calculating subtree size in a rooted tree is also a commonly-used method of tree DP.
+Let the each vertex initially have a subtree size of '1', then while performing a depth-first search, for each node, add the subtree sizes of all its children to its size.

+See examples in the All Roots Tree DP solution below.

 ### Worked Example: APIO 2018 - Problem 3: Duathlon
 <a href="https://oj.uz/problem/view/APIO18_duathlon">Problem Statement</a>